 Type: Heading

-Tag name: <h></h>
+Tag name: <H>

-Tag icon: In the second se
+Tag icon:

 The Heading tag is used for the document title.
 Normally, this is the title shown on the cover, or first page, of the document.

 This tag must only be used once in a PDF document.